30 BEAUTIFUL Banff Lakes You Have To Visit

 Lake Minnewanka in winter

-In the summer, it’s a busy place to hike, picnic, and go canoeing, and in the winter, it’s a sight to behold.
-The mountains towering over Lake Minnewanka are seriously impressive all year round.
-Oh yea – fun Canada fact – and there’s also a Canadian resort ghost town under the lake.
+In the summer, it’s a busy place to hike, picnic, and go canoeing; in the winter, it’s a sight to behold and even ice skate on.
+No matter the season you’ll love your experience as the mountains towering over Lake Minnewanka are seriously impressive all year round.
+Oh yea – fun Canada fact – there’s also a Canadian resort ghost town under the lake.

 Two Jack Lake